andyatkinson/presentations/railsconf2025/10_mistakes.md

 ## ❌ Mistake #5—DDL Fear
 - Creating code workarounds to avoid schema evolution and data backfills
-- No automated heavy lock checking for DDL migrations, no big instance to practice DDL changes on
+- No safety linting for DDL migrations
+- Not using a production-like instance for practice big DDL changes
-- Not using safety timeouts for DDL changes (Postgres, MySQL, SQLite)
+- Not using safety timeouts for Postgres, MySQL, SQLite
-- Performing DDLs without understanding locking, safe alternatives, or multi-step operations
+- Not learning the underlying locking mechanisms, or safer, multi-step alternatives

 <div class="corner-label">💵 Longer cycles, maintainability</div>